 In a culture of ‘quick fixes’ there is a plethora of articles on the internet advising you how to lose weight quickly.
 Most research shows that ‘fad’ dieting and losing weight quickly tends not to be long-lasting as the diets are not sustainable or healthy and people quickly revert to old eating habits.

 General guidelines are to lose weight slowly (no more than 1kg a week) and to do so by eating a healthy, balanced diet.
 There are lots of applications that can help with this, MyFitness Pal being one I have frequently used to help me maintain a healthy weight to good effect.
 John has also created a useful spreadsheet using Anita Bean’s guidelines in her book ‘The Complete Guide to Sports Nutrition.’
 This can help you decide how many calories you need based on your base metabolic rate, whether you want to lose, gain or maintain weight and the amount of exercise you are doing.
-You can get a copy which I have filled in with my own numbers so you can see how it works here.

 When should I lose weight?